reimagined/resolve/docs/cloud-cli.md

 ## View Help

-Use the `--help` option to view embedded help on the CLI or one of its commands:
+Use the `--help` option to view embedded help on the CLI or its commands:

 ```bash
 resolve-cloud --help